 Outdoor activities: Hiking, mountain biking, and visiting the Yuba River.

-Regional events: South Yuba River Citizen’s League Environmental Film Festival, and Music in the Mountains performances.
+Regional events: South Yuba River Citizen’s League Environmental Film Festival, and Music in the Mountains performances are just a few!

 Nevada City is just below the (deep) snow line.
 A few times each winter, we have a delightful dusting of snow that brings with it a sense of magic.